Bright-Shard/nixrs/README.md

 ```

 As you can see, `crate.nix` strongly resembles `Cargo.toml`.
 This is intentional - Cargo is already really awesome, so much of nixrs is inspired by it.
 Also like Cargo, you can build your crate with `nixrs build` and run it with `nixrs run`.

-# Repo Layout

-nixrs is a fairly large project, so it's split into 3 main folders:

-- [`nixrs`](nixrs): This is the core nixrs module that provides functions for compiling a Rust crate, handling dependencies, downloading the correct toolchain, etc.
-- [`crateOptions`](crateOptions): This provides all of the options for `crate.nix` to set.
-It's essentially the higher-level nixrs API.
-- [`buildCrate`](buildCrate): This is the Nix code called by the nixrs CLI, which bridges `crateOptions` to `nixrs` to actually compile a Rust crate.